 ABC, CBS split Tuesday prime

-ABC won adults 18 through 49 and 25 through 54 Tuesday night with its new-season comedy lineup (8 Simple Rules for Dating My Teenage Daughter, According to Jim, Life with Bonnie and Less
+ABC won adults 18 through 49 and 25 through 54 Tuesday night with its two-hour comedy block, led

+by 8 Simple Rules for Dating My Teenage Daughter, and NYPD Blue.

+Fox's lineup of That 70s Show and 24 came in a close second

+among adults 18 through 49 and first among adults 18 through 34.

-NBC was third for the night among adults 18 through 49 and second among adults 25 through 54
+NBC was third in households and adults 18 through 49 and second among adults 25 through 54

 The television industry's top news stories, analysis and blogs of the day.